New York Bight

 What's New?

-BOEM will hold Environmental Justice Forums for New York & New Jersey over the course of the PEIS development period, on a quarterly basis through July 2024.
-These forums are intended to be bidirectional information sharing sessions, co-designed with participants, including federal agencies whose work overlaps with the BOEM activities, state agencies, and community-based organizations.
+BOEM held Environmental Justice Forums for New York & New Jersey over the course of the PEIS development period, on a quarterly basis through July 2024.
+These forums were intended to be bidirectional information sharing sessions, co-designed with participants, including federal agencies whose work overlaps with BOEM activities, state agencies, and community-based organizations.
 More information can be found at New York & New Jersey Offshore Wind Environmental Justice Forums.

 Background